+6. Doggy bags – In America, the portion sizes are roughly 12x what they should be, and we know this.
+We plan for this.
+It’s commonplace to ask “can you box this?” at the end of every meal, even if you have approximately two bites left.
+Because, damnit, you exerted some control and you should be awarded with a midnight snack.
+Well, imagine my surprise when I found that most restaurants don’t even have to-go cartons in Europe.
+Like, it’s not a thing.
+You either finish your dish or wave a tearful goodbye as it’s sent back to the kitchen to be disposed of.
+NOT down the garbage disposal.
+It’s a goddamn travesty.

 So there you have it, the six things I miss the most about living in America.
 Don’t take your drugstore for granted, patriots, for there are some people who are forced to do without.
 The locals don’t know what they’re missing, but the expats mourn the absence of these necessities every day.

 *I never actually told America to “suck it.”
 I love my country so much it’s downright embarrassing.

-I was raised in Florida, adultified in New York City, Eurofied in London and most recently Irelified in Dublin, Ireland.
-I've written four books and am hard at work creating more.
-View all posts by deens21
+I was raised in Florida, adultified in New York City, Eurofied in London and Ireland, and most recently Texafied in Austin!
+Check out my recs on the best baby spots for bougie parents in Austin, TX.
+View all posts by austinbaby365